perriera/for_interfaces/vm/digitalocean/README.md

 			ssh dev@ip_address

 	**Note**: In a pinch you can find the `ssh` command again just by selecting the same Terminal box you were just using and doing the `up` arrow once or twice

+- Now you would see a `ssh` session from inside VSC
+- But we can do better than that
+- Take the `dev` portion of the `ssh` command and copy it to the clipboard
+- Click on the `green` arrow that looks a lot like `><` in the bottom left corner
+- Select `Connect Current Window to Host...`

 - Select `yes` for the fingerprint
 - You would now see a connection to the remote Linux box: